Why Lufax Holding Ltd (LU)’s Most Recent Report Reveals Some Hints About Its Future

 Macquarie, on the other hand, stated in their research note that they expect to see LU reach a price target of $16.
 The rating they have provided for LU stocks is “Outperform” according to the report published on May 13th, 2021.

-During the last 5 trading sessions, LU fell by -0.41%, in comparison to the 20-day moving average, which settled at $11.73.
-In addition, Lufax Holding Ltd saw -14.15% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LU rose by +1.38%, in comparison to the 20-day moving average, which settled at $11.93.
+In addition, Lufax Holding Ltd saw -11.76% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LU